NorthBridge/playbook/README.md

 This repository wiki describes Northbridge agile team processes.

-This repository code support the Alliance project, which is responsible for the interactions between Northbridge agile team processes and GitHub issues tracking.
+This repository code supports the Alliance project, which is responsible for the interactions between Northbridge agile team processes and GitHub issues tracking.

 There are three major components to Alliance: web interface, export, and import.
 These are represented as the yellow components of this diagram.